-The following CST events may be returned by the Dialogic[®] Voice API library:
+On HMP Software, the following CST events may be returned by the voice library:

 DE DIGITS

 Call status transition event.
 Indicates digit received.
 Returned by dx_getdig().

 Instead of getting digits from the DV_DIGIT structure using dx_getdig(), an alternative method is to enable the DE_DIGITS call status transition event using dx_setevtmsk() and get them from the DX_EBLK event queue data (ev_data) using dx_getevt() or from the DX_CST call status transition data (cst_data) using sr_getevtdatap().